f-data/ADD/README.md

 - [InferSent](https://github.com/facebookresearch/InferSent) [[1]](#1)

+## Data and Models
+***The code available in this repository uses the following pretrained word embeddings and models:***
+1. [FastText](https://fasttext.cc/docs/en/english-vectors.html) [[2]](#2) word embeddings trained on Common Crawl (2 million word vectors).
+2. [InferSent](https://github.com/facebookresearch/InferSent) model trained with fastText word embeddings (version 2).
+3. [Universal Sentence Encoder (USE) - Transformer](https://tfhub.dev/google/universal-sentence-encoder-large/3) [[3]](#3) available in TensorFlow Hub.

+***The Academic Disciplines Detector (ADD) custom models were trained with datasets based on:***
+1. Current revisions of all English Wikipedia articles (XML files *enwiki-YYYYMMDD-pages-articles.xml*), i.e., export from 2017-06-01 for training, and exports from 2015-06-02, 2016-06-01, 2017-06-01, 2018-11-20 for evaluation.
+2. Classification of Instructional Programs (CIP) data from 2010 (title and description) for training.

 ## Modules
 To run each of the Academic Disciplines Detector (ADD) modules, see [modules/demo.ipynb](modules/demo.ipynb).
 The modules should be run in the specified order.